xoxo-abhi/gesture-aid-app/README.md

-# gesture-aid-app
+# Gesture Control Helper
-Smart gesture-control assist app
+This app detects gestures using your phone’s camera and provides audio feedback.